Thomas Coen

 Thomas Coen (1766–1847) was an Irish prelate who served as Bishop of Clonfert.

 He was born in Fohenagh.
-Coen was ordained priest on 30 June 1795.
+Coen was already ordained priest on 30 June 1795, when he was one of the first students to attend Maynooth College when it opened and continued his studies there for five years.
 Coen was appointed titular bishop of Milevum on 26 January 1816; and Diocesan Bishop of Clonfert on 8 October 1831.
+Dr Coen was one of the first Maynooth educated priests to be elevated to a bishopric.
 He died on 25 April 1847.

+His brother James Coen also became a priest and served as parish priest in Lusmagh, County Offaly, and a nephew of his also called Thomas Coen, son of Bishop Coen's brother John, served as parish priest in Killoran, and Abbeygormican, Co.
+Galway.